Godfrey Mwakikagile

+People of mixed race called half-castes did not have separate facilities.
+They were classified and treated as a part of the native African population and did not have any special privileges under segregation in colonial Tanganyika.
+They shared facilities including toilets and schools with blacks, not with Asians and Arabs.
+Godfrey Mwakikagile has stated in some of his autobiographical writings including Reflections on Race Relations: A Personal Odyssey that he went to school with some of them when he was in middle school from Standard Five to Standard Eight from 1961 to 1964.

 There was segregation in Tanganyika even after independence.
-One of the victims was Ahmed Sékou Touré, president of Guinea and a close friend of President Nyerere, who, together with his delegation, was snubbed at the Safari Hotel in Arusha in 1963 when he went there for lunch led by Tanganyika's Minister of Foreign Affairs, Oscar Kambona, as Professor Lawrence Mbogoni stated in his article, “Racism and Racial Discrimination In Early Independent Tanzania,” AWAAZ Voices Magazine.
+One of the victims was Ahmed Sékou Touré, president of Guinea and close friend of President Nyerere, who, together with his delegation, was snubbed at the Safari Hotel in Arusha in 1963 when he went there for lunch led by Tanganyika's Minister of Foreign Affairs, Oscar Kambona, as Professor Lawrence Mbogoni stated in his article, “Racism and Racial Discrimination In Early Independent Tanzania,” AWAAZ Voices Magazine, Volume 17, Issue 2, 2020.
 Mwakikagile has written about many incidents of racial discrimination and segregation in Tanganyika, later Tanzania, in his books during the colonial and post-colonial period.

+Even as late as the early 1970s, ten years after independence, Forodhani Hotel and New Palace Hotel in Dar es Salaam still had signs saying “Europeans,” although they were open to people of all races after the end of colonial rule but not right away.
+The hotel owners were slow in removing the signs because there was still resistance to racial integration even after independence.
+Mwakikagile has stated in his writings that he saw those signs when he was a student at Tambaza High School and when he was a news reporter in Dar es Salaam and has been cited in the writings of other writers, among them, Echoes of the Savannah: The Life and Works of Godfrey Mwakikagile.